-The Cloud: Selected Benefits, Risks, and Insurance Coverage Issues (Part 2)
+The Cloud: Selected Benefits, Risks, and Insurance Coverage Issues – Part 2

 Insurance Coverage Issues for the Cloud

-In addition to the insurance best practices mentioned in part one, the cloud can raise multiple insurance issues that should be considered carefully.
+In addition to the insurance best practices mentioned above, the cloud can raise multiple insurance issues that should be considered carefully.
 For example, how would insurance provide coverage to the cloud provider or the user if there were a data breach or denial of service attack?
 But, there are other events in the cyberspace that both cloud providers and users should consider, such as the situation where users cannot access the cloud for data, applications, or other purposes and their business is impacted, as is their customers’ businesses.

 As a first step, it is a best practice to consider the risks involved with cloud computing that are particular to your business and use of the cloud.
 The insurance issues specific to cloud users, depending upon the insurance policy at issue, might differ from the issues specific to cloud providers.
 It is also a best practice to consider what type of data will be hosted, such as whether the data contains personal identifying information, trade secrets, or other corporate information.
 Another aspect of that best practice would include consideration of whether and how the cloud contract addresses indemnification for a breach or interruption.
 Making a review of these issues as a best practice might help to identify the type and scope of coverage your company should consider purchasing.

-Even if cloud users carry their own cyber insurance, consider requiring the cloud provider to carry cyber coverage as well to help fund a loss.
+Even if cloud users carry their own cyber insurance, it’s a good idea to consider requiring the cloud provider to carry cyber coverage as well to help fund a loss.
 They might be more willing to indemnify cloud users if the costs are not coming out of their own pocket.
 Moreover, payment by the cloud provider’s insurance carrier might be able to be used to fund the cloud user’s deductible or retention (although certain insurance carriers dispute that point) or pay excess costs if the user’s own insurance limits are insufficient.